 Our campers come from many different immigrant and refugee populations from around the Pittsburgh area.
 Campers have represented the Congolese, Iraqi, El Salvadoran, Kenyan, Nepali Bhutanese, Somali-Bantu, and Uzbek refugee communities.
 Our campers are between 12 and 16 years old and all attend public schools.
 During the camp, they are immersed in a curriculum of academic preparedness and creative expression.
 Academic preparation consists of blending STEM and art lessons into writing projects in order to improve English skills.
 Campers also learn about different ways to express themselves, such as painting, songwriting, theater, dance, video animation, and poetry.
 They use these mediums to tell the Pittsburgh community about their unique experiences in a final public showcase at the end of the three week camp.

-Students can be nominated to be PRYSE campers by teachers, resettlement caseworkers, mentors, and other community members.
+Students can be nominated to be PRYSE campers by teachers, resettlement caseworkers, parents, mentors, and other community members.

 Questions about the program?
 Email us: email@example.com